 Mexico City has rapidly become one of the hottest travel destinations around.
 The safer it becomes, the more people are flocking to the city to experience the addictive blend of culture, design, and food.

-Between the awesome decor, unique ingredients, and affordability, Mexico City is the perfect destination for every food lover.
+Between the awesome decor of restaurants, access to unique ingredients, and affordability of food, Mexico City is the perfect destination for every gastronome.

-From street carts to fine dining, this city has it all.
+From street food to fine dining, this city has it all.
 One thing is for certain – you won’t go hungry in Mexico’s vibrant capital.

 It’s a great place to be gastronomically adventurous.